World Peak Fishing

 2. Fishing levels off to about where it is now for the long-term future (tanh fit).

-3. Fishing peaks about to where it is now and then falls to some nearly constant lower level (two-tanh fit).
+3. Fishing peaks about to where it is now and then falls to some nearly constant lower level of about half of the current value(tanh_half fit).

 Some comments about the fits:

-1. Verhulst fit: All perameters are determined by fitting.
+1. Verhulst fit: The fit is assumed symmetrical.
+All perameters are determined by fitting.
 As more data become available in the future, the fit parameters will undoubtedly change.

-3. Two-tanh fit: A guess is made that the final nearly steady value will be about half what it is now, the break point in the 2nd tanh is 2050 with a width of 20 years, similar to the ~25 year width of the 1st tanh.
-As more data become available perhaps the parameters of the 2nd tanh can be varied to fit the data.
+3. Two-tanh fit: A guess is made that the final nearly steady value will be about half what it is now, the break point in the 2nd tanh is 2050 with a width of 20 years.

-The following graph shows the fish-caught per capita for the three future case considered above:
+The following graph shows the fish-caught per capita for the three future cases considered above:

 The peak is shortly after 1980 for all three cases.